 Related Reading: Nutrition in a Nutshell

 There is a little note I’d like to add.
 The FDA allows for a 20% margin of error in nutrition facts labels.
 It’s perfectly okay for companies to say that a food contains 80 calories, but it actually has 100 calories.
 Or, that it has 20 grams of protein when it really only has 15.
 In my opinion, that’s WAY too big of a margin of error, but what are you going to do…Just keep in mind, the labels do more good than anything.
 I just thought you guys should know that the possibility that the label has error is totally real.

 For most of the nutrients listed above, a percent daily value is required.
 This may help you to choose items that are low in sodium or fat or high in fiber.
 Rather than memorizing the recommended amount for each nutrient and doing the math for how the amount in a serving compared to the recommended number, the nutrition facts label does the work for you!

 These percentages are based on a 2,000 calorie diet, which is a “ballpark” figure.
 Everyone’s caloric needs are different.
 If you’re a petite lady, you may only need 1,600 calories.
 If you’re an athlete, maybe 2,400.
-To determine how many calories you need, I’d recommend referring to my post on calories, and using this calculator as a reference point. 🙂 You’ll then need to adjust your %DV based on your calorie needs, if you’re interested in the percent of your personal daily value.
+To determine how many calories you need, check out this post on how to calculate your calorie needs.
+You’ll then need to adjust your %DV based on your calorie needs, if you’re interested in the percent of your personal daily value.